Azure/fta-azurefoundations/iaas-fundamentals/articles/website-on-iaas-http.md

   ![Screenshot](media/website-on-iaas-http/poc-11.png)

-  >Note: Wait for installation to complete
+  >Note: Wait for installation (or PowerShell) to complete

   * On  **Confirmation**, click **Close**
   * Launch the **Internet Information Services (IIS) Manager** from the **Server Manager** tools menu